 Our CDT students and alumni have demonstrated societal, economic, technological and policy-based impact in a variety of ways, locally, nationally and globally through their transdisciplinary PhD research, and in collaboration with industry partners.

-Academic impact: As a transdisciplinary CDT, our research contributes to the development of new and existing research themes through contributions to international conferences, journals, blogs and a range of other publications.
+Academic impact: As a multidisciplinary CDT, our research contributes to the development of new and existing research themes through contributions to international conferences, journals, blogs and a range of other publications.
 Please see our Publications page for further details.

 Economic and societal impact: Our students collaborate with over 150 partners from industry, academia, the public sector, catapults and charitable organisations.
 A number of students have seen their research projects have real impact on policy or society, often as part of collaborative work, or alternatively, have gone on to commercialise aspects of their research or develop related products and services.
 Please see our CDT Case Studies for examples of this.